Browse by Medical Category

 Secondary goals of this study include:

 The ascending arousal network (AAN) is a subcortical neural network that is critical to consciousness.
 To date, the majority of studies investigating AAN connectivity have utilized animal models.
-As a result, current knowledge about the structural and functional connectivity of the human AAN is limited and largely based upon extrapolations from animal data.
+As a result, current knowledge about the connectivity of the human AAN is largely based upon extrapolations from animal data.

 We created an AAN atlas to facilitate research into the structural and functional connectivity of the human AAN.
 The study of AAN "connectomics" has the potential to increase knowledge about arousal physiology in the human brain, as well as arousal pathology in neurological diseases, such as coma and other disorders of consciousness.